Hyderabadi Street style Egg fried rice

 Street style egg fried rice is different from the one served in restaurants.
-The two major differences I have seen in the Street style and Restaurant style are:
+The two major differences I have seen between the Street style and Restaurant style are:

 How to cook the rice perfectly for fried rice?

-If possible after the rice cools, keep it in the refrigerator for at least 30mins or even more.
+If time permits refrigerate the cool rice for at least 30mins or even more.
 The rice grains will get a dry layer on them and each grain easily separates.